General Motors’ new logo is the biggest branding fail of 2021 (so far)

 Which is why I’m worried about GM.

 The company says it’s evolving its brand identity “as GM transforms itself to deliver on a vision that creates a world with zero crashes, zero emissions and zero congestion.”
 The thing is, it’s doing so with a logo that has zero history, zero trust, and, frankly, zero originality.
-It looks like a Blands.
+It looks like a Bland.
 If I told you it was the logo for a new direct-to-consumer toothbrush brand called Good Morning!, would you believe me?

 The redesign is accompanied by a new brand campaign called “Everybody In,” starring Malcolm Gladwell, pro surfer and shark attack survivor Bethany Hamilton, fitness instructor Cody Rigsby, and gamer Erin A. Simon.